UniTS: Unified Spatio-Temporal Generative Model for Remote Sensing: Abstract

 \section{Abstract}

-One of the primary objectives of satellite remote sensing is to capture the complex dynamics of the Earth environment, which encompasses tasks such as reconstructing continuous cloud-free time series images, detecting land cover changes, and forecasting future surface evolution.
-However, existing methods typically require specialized models tailored to different tasks, lacking unified modeling of spatiotemporal features across multiple time series tasks.
-In this paper, we propose a \textbf{Uni}fied \textbf{T}ime \textbf{S}eries Generative Model (\textbf{UniTS}), a general framework applicable to various time series tasks, including time series reconstruction, time series cloud removal, time series semantic change detection, and time series forecasting.
-Based on the flow matching generative paradigm, UniTS constructs a deterministic evolution path from noise to targets under the guidance of task-specific conditions, achieving unified modeling of spatiotemporal representations for multiple tasks.
-The UniTS architecture consists of a diffusion transformer with spatio-temporal blocks, where we design an Adaptive Condition Injector (ACor) to enhance the model's conditional perception of multimodal inputs, enabling high-quality controllable generation.
-Additionally, we design a Spatiotemporal-aware Modulator (STM) to improve the ability of spatio-temporal blocks to capture complex spatiotemporal dependencies.
+One of the primary objectives of satellite remote sensing is to capture the complex dynamics of the Earth environment, which encompasses tasks such as reconstructing continuous cloud-free image sequences, detecting land cover changes, and forecasting future surface evolution.
+However, existing methods typically require specialized models tailored to different tasks, and lack a general framework that can address these multi-level tasks from a unified perspective.
+In this paper, we propose a Unified Spatio-Temporal Generative Model (UniTS), which integrates several long-separated core tasks, including time series reconstruction, time series cloud removal, time series semantic change detection, and time series forecasting.
+Based on the flow matching generative paradigm, UniTS constructs a deterministic evolution path from noise to targets under the guidance of task-specific conditions, achieving unified modeling of spatiotemporal representations for multi-level tasks.
+The UniTS architecture consists of a diffusion transformer with spatiotemporal blocks, where we design an Adaptive Condition Injector (ACor) to enhance the model's conditional perception of multimodal inputs, enabling high-quality controllable generation.
+Additionally, we design a Spatiotemporal-aware Modulator (STM) to improve the ability of spatiotemporal blocks to capture complex spatiotemporal dependencies.
 Furthermore, we construct two high-quality multimodal time series datasets, TS-S12 and TS-S12CR, filling the gap of benchmark datasets for time series cloud removal and forecasting tasks.
-Extensive experiments demonstrate that UniTS exhibits exceptional generative and cognitive capabilities in both low-level and high-level time series tasks.
-It significantly outperforms existing methods, particularly when facing challenges such as severe cloud contamination, modality absence, and forecasting complex phenological variations.
+Extensive experiments demonstrate that UniTS exhibits exceptional generative and cognitive capabilities across reconstruction, interpretation, and forecasting tasks.
+It substantially outperforms existing specialized models, particularly under challenging conditions such as severe cloud contamination, modality absence, and forecasting complex phenological variations.
 More details can be found on the project page: \href{https://yuxiangzhang-bit.github.io/UniTS-website/}{https://yuxiangzhang-bit.github.io/UniTS-website/}.